-SENIOR YEAR – 12TH GRADE
+SENIOR YEAR – 12TH GRADE COLLEGE PLANNING CHECKLIST

 - First thing to do senior year – ask teachers for recommendations.
 Many students may ask the same teacher and the earlier you approach him/her, the better chance you have of them accepting to write a recommendation and having the time to do it.

-- Discuss with your student if they would like to apply Early Decision.
+- Discuss with your student whether they would like to apply Early Decision.
 Remember, if your student is accepted, Early Decision is a binding commitment that he/she cannot back out of (except under extenuating circumstances related to financial aid).

 - Create a list of all application due dates (Early Decision, Early Action, Early Decision II, Regular Decision, Rolling).
 Even if you are applying Early Decision, take advantage of any school on your list that accepts Early Action or Rolling decisions.
 Have your student submit their application Early Action and/or Rolling at as many schools that have it on his/her list.

 - Create a list of questions for interviewers and have practice interviews with your family and friends.
 Some schools do require in-person interviews.
 This is a good opportunity for your student to really shine.

 - Confirm all schools your student applies to have received transcripts, test scores, recommendations, and financial aid forms.

-College Financing Suggestions:
+College Financing Suggestions

 - Review all suggestions from the 9th – 11th grade list.
 They still apply.

 - Continue your scholarship search.
 Local scholarships usually provide the best source of money for students.
 Learn these scholarship tips from a mom who knows – she helped her sons secure over $100k in scholarship to help pay for college.